ericbn/vim-relativize/README.md

         set number

-- No numbers at all (use the map bellow to switch numbers from appearing, will first switch to absolute line numbers):
+- No numbers at all (use the map below to switch numbers from appearing, will first switch to absolute line numbers):

   (nothing)